 An uncontested divorce is one in which the spouses have resolved all their marital issues.
-This means they've reached an agreement on such things as custody (also known as "parental responsibility"), child support, parenting time (visitation), alimony (spousal support) and division of marital property.
+This means they've reached an agreement on such things as custody (also known as "parental responsibility"), child support, parenting time (visitation), alimony (spousal support), and division of marital property.

-Note that you’ll likely have to file a Family Law Financial Affidavit (short form or long form, depending on your income).
-You can do this when you file your petition.
-If you don’t do it at that time, then you’ll have to serve it on your spouse within 45 days of when the spouse was served with the petition.
+Depending on your circumstances, you might have to file a "Family Law Financial Affidavit" (short form or long form, depending on your income).
+If you don't do this when you file your petition, you can serve it on your spouse within 45 days of when the spouse was served with the petition.

 Although you and your spouse can enter into an oral agreement on resolving your marital issues, you should consider memorializing the terms in a divorce settlement agreement (sometimes referred to as a "property settlement agreement" or a "marital settlement agreement").
-This agreement is a written contract between you and your spouse, and is binding on both of you.
+This agreement is a written contract between you and your spouse and is binding on both of you.
 You can enter into it either before or after you file for divorce.

 If you and your spouse haven't signed a marital settlement agreement, you'll tell the court the terms of your oral agreement.
 If you have a written settlement agreement, you'll present it to the judge for review.
 Once the court is satisfied that everything is in order, you'll get a Final Judgment of Dissolution of Marriage.
 You can find judgment forms on the court website.